barcoding-bfa/fitness-assay-python/README.md

 # fitness-assay-python

-Code for inferring fitnesses from barcode abundance data
+This repository holds code for the _bulk fitness assay_ described in this [2016 Cell Paper](http://dx.doi.org/10.1016/j.cell.2016.08.002).
+In short it infers fitnesses from barcode abundance data.

+## Basics of inference algorithm

+For more details, please see the supplement of the above paper.
+Details available upon request.

+## Useage